Touching history Visiting Churches

 Surroundings and location

-It is built on a site cut into the northern slope near the mouth of the Dezu River on the Nishisongi Peninsula.
+It is built on a site cut into the northern slope near the mouth of the Shitsu River on the Nishisongi Peninsula.

 To the south of the site, the Former sardine net factory (now the Father de Rotz Memorial), designed by Father de Rotz, and the Former Shitsu Aid and Nursing center provide a view of what was a missionary base in the area.